Age-Related Macular Degeneration (AMD)

 Macular degeneration is painless.
-With the dry form develops slowly.
+With the dry form, vision loss develops slowly.
 With the wet form, visual symptoms can happen faster.
 Symptoms for both forms are:

 The classic early symptom of wet AMD is that straight lines appear crooked.
 This results when fluid from the leaking blood vessels gathers and lifts the macula, distorting vision.
 A small blind spot may also appear in wet AMD; this results in loss of one’s central vision.

 For patients with dry AMD, a major national study called the Age-Related Eye Disease Study (AREDS) showed that high doses of the antioxidant vitamins A, C, and E along with zinc slowed down the progress of macular degeneration.
 This dietary supplement lowered the risk of macular degeneration progressing to advanced stages by about 25 percent.
 The daily supplements also reduced the risk of vision loss.
 The supplements did not seem to help people with minimal macular degeneration or people without signs of the disease while in the study.

 There are many different brands of AREDS vitamins for the eyes.
 Your eye doctor can tell you about some.